pishleback/Algebraeon/README.md

 Use the issue tracker to suggest feature requests, report bugs, and ask questions.

 ## Changing the code-base
-You should fork this repository, make changes in your own fork, and then submit a pull request.
-New code should have associated unit tests that validate implemented features and the presence or lack of defects.
+You should fork this repository, make changes, and submit a pull request.
+Submitted code should, where applicable, have associated unit tests.

 Algebraeon is organized as a [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 Run `cargo test` in the root directory to build and run all tests.